SheezChill/SheezChill/README.md

-I haven't contributed to any repositories yet
+I haven't contributed to any public repositories yet